garrichf/i42/README.md

-Sure, here is the proofread and edited version of your document:

 # COS40006 - Computing Technology Project B
 ## Industry Project i42 - Human Fall Detection using RGB Camera
 ### Nick's MoveNet Pose Estimation Implementation